Geography is taught in two specialist rooms with access to a study area containing a separate suite of computers and geographical resources.

 Key stage 3

-Students in Years 7, 8 and 9 follow a broad and balanced course.
+Students in Years 7 and 8 follow a broad and balanced course.
 There is emphasis on skills, especially the development of thinking skills, and students have the opportunities to investigate a wide range of people, places and environments at different scales around the world.
 They learn about geographical patterns and processes and how political, economic, social and environmental factors affect contemporary geographical issues.
 They also learn how places and environments are interdependent.
 They carry out geographical enquiry inside and outside the classroom.
 In doing this, they identify geographical questions, collect and analyse written and statistical evidence supporting them as they develop their own opinions.
 They use a wide range of geographical skills, and resources such as maps and satellite images.

 Year 7 Units of work include